leshchukandrej/vscode-ext-apex-notebook/README.md

 - **Debug Statement Highlighting**: Improved display of debug statements
 - **Error Reporting**: Better visualization of errors and exceptions
 - **Raw Log Toggle**: Easily switch between analyzed and raw log views
+- **Org Selector**: Add the ability to select the targhet org for each Notebook Block

 ![Demo](media/demo.gif)